 - Completing the journey and returning to our true nature.

-Have you ever feel after a good dance out in a club so good that you say: “is what I needed” Dance of Awareness will give you this sensation but without the effects of intoxicants as we usually ingest and a good night sleep.
+Have you ever felt after a good dance out in a club so good that you say: “is what I needed” Dance of Awareness will give you this sensation but without the effects of intoxicants as we usually ingest and a good night’s sleep.

-The more remarkable part of the workshop is when you realize that you aren’t alone; there will be more participants finding the way of self-expression giving you the felt understanding of the human psyche and life experience.
+The more remarkable part of the workshop is when you realize that you aren’t alone; there will be more participants finding a way of self-expression giving you a felt understanding of unity of life experience in between participants.

 Freedom is the ultimate goal, freedom with knowledge.
 Come and enjoy the party, as this type of workshop is intended for.
-Recover the years when your soul was free, your movements where wide and you where not afraid to feel yourself and others.
+Recover the years when your soul was free, your movements were wide and you were not afraid to feel yourself and others.

-Dance of Awareness™ was developed by Tim Brown, a body psychotherapist and Clare Osbond, a dance movement therapist. for further information go http://www.embodiedtherapy.org.uk/danceofawareness.htm
+Dance of Awareness™ was developed by Tim Brown, a body psychotherapist, and Clare Osbond, a dance movement therapist. for further information and trainings go to this link https://www.embodiedtherapy.org.uk/copy-of-dance-of-awareness-1